Fonts in Safari, Google Chrome, Outlook, Mac Mail or other applications display incorrectly when Connect Fonts is running.

 Arial Activated in Library

-2) Deactivate all Fonts in your Suitcase Font Library
+2) Deactivate all Fonts in your Connect Fonts Font Library

-If duplicate fonts exist in your Font Library and your System Fonts folder, then you will encounter issues where fonts show as questions marks ?.
+If duplicate fonts exist between your Font Library and your System Fonts folder, then you will encounter issues where fonts show as questions marks ?.

 If this resolved your issue, please download our Mac OS Font Management Best Practices guide from Connect Fonts Support.

 If text in your web browser still looks strange, use Connect Fonts to Clean Font Caches.
 From Connect Fonts's File menu select Clean Font Caches.
 This will purge your system font caches.
 Once this is complete, restart the Mac.

 4) Minimize your system fonts

 Try minimizing your system fonts by following the recommendations appropriate for your operating system in this guide.